Green Bean Almondine with Bacon

 Ingredients Used:

-• Green Beans – Use fresh green beans.
+• Green Beans – Use fresh regular green beans.
 If you have the option to hand-pick your beans at the store, I often find them to be better quality than the bagged version.

 • Butter – The butter adds key flavor to these green beans.